derhuerst/inspect-code/readme.md

 **Run code and get every expression's value.** Powering [`js-playgrounds`](https://github.com/derhuerst/js-playgrounds).

+## How it works

-*inspect-code* takes a string of code, instruments it to spy on every expression, and runs it inside [Node's vm](https://nodejs.org/api/vm.html) module. **It returns every expression, with its code and values**.
+*inspect-code* takes a string of code, **instruments it to spy on every expression and [inlines `setTimeout` calls](https://gist.github.com/derhuerst/2a9e08c961b400695b84e983f5b31534#making-asynchronous-js-code-synchronous) to make them run sync** in the end.
+After running it inside [Node's `vm`](https://nodejs.org/api/vm.html), it returns every expression, with its code and values.

+## Caveats

-The code will behave normal, except that it has only access to [things inside the sandbox](lib/sandbox.js).
-Also, code that does any stack trace magic will behave differently.
+- The code has only access to [things inside the sandbox](lib/sandbox.js).
+- Code that does any stack trace magic will behave differently.
+- There are unsolved problems like spread operators, `async`/`await`, etc.

 [![npm version](https://img.shields.io/npm/v/inspect-code.svg)](https://www.npmjs.com/package/inspect-code)
 [![build status](https://img.shields.io/travis/derhuerst/inspect-code.svg)](https://travis-ci.org/derhuerst/inspect-code)